infix

 c23_nodiscard infix_status infix_type_create_struct(infix_arena_t *, infix_type **, infix_struct_member *, size_t)

-Creates a new infix_type for a struct from an arena.
+Creates a new struct type from an array of members, calculating layout automatically.

 infix_struct_member infix_type_create_member(const char *, infix_type *, size_t)